KriXsh/ai-model-Training/README.md

 - Task 2: Text Classification with Recurrent Neural Networks (RNN) This task trains a text classification model using Recurrent Neural Networks (RNNs).
 The script train_rnn.py processes textual data and performs classification.

-# Usage:
-Prepare a text dataset in CSV format (with columns for text and labels).
-Run the following command:

 # Contributing
 We welcome contributions to improve this repository!
 If you would like to add new model training tasks or enhance existing ones, please fork the repository and submit a pull request.